You’ve likely landed on this page because you’re trying to understand bounce rate in Google Analytics 4.

 However, the reason why landing pages are a little tricky to understand is that, when it comes to digital marketing, a landing page is something slightly different.
 Your landing pages are pages that are specifically designed to result in conversions and are a part of your marketing campaign.

-In Google Analytics, you can see your landing page conversion rate.
+In Google Analytics, you can see your landing page conversion rate in the landing page report.
 However, for standard page views, you cannot.
 Therefore, to understand how much your pages are worth, you instead need to consider Page Value.

 To calculate how Page Value is determined, Google offers this helpful diagram: